PSA Dagger Review: Hands On Tested!

 by Travis Pike

 PSA has been killing it lately with new ARs, PCCs, AKs, and even Glocks.
 PSA effectively made their own Glock and called it the Dagger, and today we’re reviewing it.
-I originally reviewed this back in 2022 but after a few hundred rounds with it, my opinions have somewhat changed.
+I originally reviewed this gun last year but after a few hundred rounds with it, my opinions have somewhat changed.
 In this updated PSA Dagger review, I’ll take you through the specifications, background, and my personal experience with this gun.

 PSA Dagger Specs